 I feel lucky to be able to help change the trajectory of these young people’s lives and inspire them to look beyond their current circumstances to see where they could be, and provide a practical framework for them to achieve this.

 The LifeSkills ‘Virtual interview practice tool’ is one of the key pieces of content I’ve used with my students, as it offers a valuable and realistic insight into the interview experience for young people.
-It’s an interactive video which allows students to watch model answers to real interview questions, as well as record their own answers and develop their understanding of how the STAR model helps to structure impactful interview responses.
+It’s a tool which allows students to record or write down their answers to common interview questions and develop their understanding of how the STAR model helps to structure impactful interview responses.
 I decided to use it with a smaller group so I could offer one-to-one support to students, but you can also use it with bigger classes.
 One of the best things to come out of using the tool was that students could look at some of their previous experiences, and identify skills and character traits they hadn’t considered relevant to an interview before.

 Two of my students, Britanie and Chinia, were excited to try the tool.
 Britanie, 16, explains: “The tool showed me the transferable skills I already possessed which I could apply to the workplace, such as leadership and teamwork.
 It also taught me the value of preparing for the interview properly, including the importance of researching the company.
 I definitely felt the pressure, like being in a real interview, which gave me valuable practice.”

 Chinia, 14, adds: “The tool forces you to think about what you’ve done and the skills you’ve gained.
 The tool can also help young people become familiar with the work environment and give them the chance to become a master of their craft.”

 Before using the Virtual Interview Practice tool many of my students hadn’t considered some of the basic things they learnt at school, such as organisation, planning and timekeeping, to be transferable skills relevant to an interview situation.
 It has forced them to reflect on experience they previously hadn’t considered within a work context.